 'But not everyone can fight that well in actual combat just because they researched.
 It was possible because her combat sense was excellent from the start.'

 It wasn't surprising.
 She was someone who became an amazing awakener through her power alone in the previous life too.
-It's no exaggeration to say Marin was the only assassin who survived after attempting to assassinate Emperor Katchian.
+It's no exaggeration to say to meMarin was the only assassin who survived after attempting to assassinate Emperor Katchian.
 Even in the Red Field Riot that ended her short life, she fought so terribly well alone that even Yuder internally regretted her ability.

 Seeing that innate talent finally properly shining in this life made him feel quite good.